 (f) systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Further the Company efficiently manages its surplus funds by investing in highly rated debtsecurities fixed deposits and debt schemes of mutual funds considering safety liquidityand return.
+The Company efficiently manages its surplus funds by investing in highly rated debtsecurities fixed deposits and debt schemes of mutual funds considering safety liquidityand return.
 It monitors the borrowings on a continuous basis for opportunities torefinance or prepay its loans in order to reduce borrowing costs and foreign exchangeexposure.

 RELATED PARTY TRANSACTIONS

 All transactions entered with Related Parties during the financial year 2019-2020 wereon an arm's length basis and in the ordinary course of business and the provisions ofSection 188 of the Companies Act 2013 are not attracted.
 Further during the year underreview there are no materially significant related party transactions which may have apotential conflict with the interest of the Company at large.
 Accordingly the disclosurerequired under Section 134(3)(h) of the Act read with Rule 8(2) of the Companies(Accounts) Rules 2014 in Form AOC-2 is not applicable to the Company.

 All Related Party Transactions are placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee is obtained for the transactions which areof a foreseen and repetitive nature.
 The transactions entered into pursuant to the omnibusapproval so granted along with a statement giving details of all related partytransactions are placed before the Audit Committee.

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website and may be accessed at the link http://www.birlacorporation.com/investors/policies/related-party-transactions-policy.pdf.